Scalable Multirobot Planning for Informed Spatial Sampling: Experimental Results

 \subsection{Results and Discussion}

 Fig.~\ref{fig:result1} demonstrates the results from our experiments involving two robots starting their sampling path from the same starting point.
-The first column in Fig.~\ref{fig:result1} illustrate example paths generated for two robots with full communication.
-The second and the third columns in Fig.~\ref{fig:result1} present the discounted rewards and the path overlaps respectively.
+The first column in Fig.~\ref{fig:result1} illustrates the example paths generated by two robots with full communication.
+The second and the third columns in Fig.~\ref{fig:result1} present the discounted rewards and the path overlap, respectively.
 The shaded area specifies the standard error of the mean over $20$ trials for each of the $7$ communication ranges.
 These results illustrate that, irrespective of the underlying distribution, a communication range between $10\%$ and $30\%$ of the $D_{max}$ can achieve good sampling with minimal message exchange.
-To further confirm this hypothesis, we further analyse the results by averaging over all the $5$ spatial distributions.
+To confirm this hypothesis, we further analyze the results by averaging over all $5$ spatial distributions.

-Fig.~\ref{fig:comms_overlap} presents averaged results over all the spatial distributions plotted against the communication ranges on the x-axis.
+Fig.~\ref{fig:comms_overlap} presents the averaged results over all spatial distributions plotted against the communication range on the x-axis.
 This plot indicates a significant improvement in the reward collection and a significant decrease in the path overlap once the communication range is over $15\%$ of the maximum possible distance $D_{max}$.
 Another observation from Fig.~\ref{fig:comms_overlap} is that the robots are achieving good sampling performance with minimal message exchange between them.
-This emergent behavior of increased performance with a minimal communication is a desired feature for a decentralized multi-robot system.
+This resulting behavior of increased sampling performance with minimal communication is a desired feature for a decentralized multi-robot sampling approach.

 We evaluate the scalability of our approach by increasing the number of robots involved in sampling (Fig.~\ref{fig:multi-robot}).
-The plots presented in Fig.~\ref{fig:num_robots} illustrates the change in total rewards collected by the robotic team as the number of deployed robots increases (x-axis).
-It can be observed that the curves for total rewards collected plateaued with the increase in the number of robots.
-This is because of the bounded sampling region where all the robots are fenced according to our formulation of the problem.
+The plots presented in Fig.~\ref{fig:num_robots} illustrate the change in total rewards collected by the robotic team as the number of deployed robots increases (x-axis).
+It can be observed that the curves for the total rewards collected plateaued with the increase in the number of robots.
+This is because of the bounded sampling region where all robots are fenced according to our formulation of the problem.